 Office of Emergency Management

-Arkansas Tech's Office of Emergency Management facilitates activities necessary to develop and sustain the university’s ability to mitigate, prepare for, respond to, continue operations during, and recover from all-hazards that may disrupt the community.
+To facilitate and coordinate all activities necessary to build and sustain Arkansas Tech University’s aptitude to mitigate, prepare for, respond to, continue operations during, and recover from all-hazards that may disrupt the community.

 I Want To...